gknowles/dimcli/docs/README.md

 ~~~

-## Parsing Actions
+## Parse Actions
 Sometimes, you want an argument to completely change the execution flow.
 For
-instance, if you want --version to print the version and immediately exit the
+instance, if you want "--version" to print the version and immediately exit
-program.
+the program.
 Or provide more detailed errors about badly formatted arguments.

 Parsing actions are attached to arguments and get invoked when a value becomes
 available for it.
-Any std::function compatible object that has a accepts the
+Any std::function compatible object that accepts references
-references to the cli, argument, and source value as parameters can be used.
+to cli, argument, and source value as parameters can be used.
+The function
-The function should:
+should:

 - Parse the source string and use the result to set the value (or push back
-  the new value for vectors).
+  the additional value for vectors).
 - Call cli.badUsage() with an error message if there's a problem.
 - Return false if the program should stop, otherwise true.
 You may want to
   stop due to error or just to early out like "--version" and "--help".